LoveElysia1314/MarkerGUI/marker_README.md

 # Marker

-Marker converts documents to markdown, JSON, and HTML quickly and accurately.
+Marker converts documents to markdown, JSON, chunks, and HTML quickly and accurately.

 - Converts PDF, image, PPTX, DOCX, XLSX, HTML, EPUB files in all languages
-- Does structured extraction, given a JSON schema (beta)
 - Formats tables, forms, equations, inline math, links, references, and code blocks
 - Extracts and saves images
 - Removes headers/footers/other artifacts
 - Extensible with your own formatting and logic
+- Does structured extraction, given a JSON schema (beta)
-- Optionally boost accuracy with LLMs
+- Optionally boost accuracy with LLMs (and your own prompt)
 - Works on GPU, CPU, or MPS

 ## Performance